awsdocs/amazon-migrationhub-user-guide/doc_source/API_DisassociateDiscoveredResource.md

 ### Disassociate a discovered resource from the repository<a name="API_DisassociateDiscoveredResource_Example_1"></a>

-The following example removes the association between the ADS `ConfigurationId` and the `MigrationTaskName` by passing its name value to the required parameter `ConfigurationId` as well as the required parameters `MigrationTaskName` and `ProgressUpdateStreamName` which specify the created artifact to disassociate from\.
+The following example removes the association between the Application Discovery Service `ConfigurationId` and the `MigrationTaskName` by passing its name value to the required parameter `ConfigurationId` as well as the required parameters `MigrationTaskName` and `ProgressUpdateStreamName` which specify the created artifact to disassociate from\.

 #### Sample Request<a name="API_DisassociateDiscoveredResource_Example_1_Request"></a>